 The most important part of an effective coaching plan is the client’s desired outcome when working with you.
 This should be clearly defined in your very first session with them and inform other elements of your coaching plan, such as:

-• The key milestones that will signal progress
+- The key measurable milestones that will signal progress

-The objectives you first define with your client might shift during your relationship.
-An “aha” moment might prompt them to refine their goals or head in a new direction.
+The objectives you first define with your client might shift throughout their personal development.
+An “aha” moment could prompt them to refine their goals or head in a new direction.

 For example, your client might come to you with a desire to build a million-dollar business.
-However, after digging deeper into their real motivations, they might discover that they want to feel seen and have a sense of purpose, which can be achieved in simpler ways.
+However, after digging deeper into their real motivations, they might discover that their true business goals are about wanting to feel seen and have a sense of purpose.
+These goals can be achieved in simpler ways.

 [ Read: 12 Types Of Coaches and How They Win Clients In Their Niches ]